-DEGREE OF AUTHORITY SCOPE OF AUTHORITY Democratic legitimacyPower/action instruments Matters of competenceTerritory
+DEGREE OF AUTHORITY SCOPE OF AUTHORITY

+Democratic legitimacy Matters of competence

+Power/action instruments Territory

-Figure 1.19 : The 4 features of the "institutional square"
+Figure 2.19 : The 4 features of the "institutional square"

-&lt;sup>22 A German researcher for example showed that in the case of Greater Hamburg and the German fiscal system, new housing developments in most of the suburban locations have no fiscal effect on the municipal revenues, as additional revenues and additional expenditures more or less match.
+25 A German researcher for example showed that in the case of Greater Hamburg and the German fiscal system, new housing developments in most of the suburban locations have no fiscal effect on the municipal revenues, as additional revenues and additional expenditures more or less match.
 Jens-Martin Gutsche, "The role of the municipal fiscal system in the traffic increase in conurbations", Technical University of Hamburg-Harburg, paper presented at the European Transport Conference, Strasbourg, October 2003.